Aquafortis/woo-align-buttons/README.txt

 == Changelog ==

 = 3.6.0 =
-* Beta version - Use with caution
-* Revert back to version 3.5.8 if you have any issues
-* See Troubleshooting section for instructions
 * This version also aligns your product titles
-* Uses new technology that may not work on all devices
-* Disables script on small screens for compact viewing
-* Tested on WooCommerce version 3.5.6
+* Tested on WooCommerce version 3.6.1

 = 3.5.8 =
-* Stable version
 * Global script can now be called within other Plugins
 * Tested on WooCommerce version 3.5.6